rigr/midi2usbhub/README.md

+# PLEASE NOTE
 I used this whole repo and forked it to let github build the .uf2 file what finally worked.
-Still need to build the physical part, though.
+I Still need to build the physical part, though.

 Thanks to the original coder!

 Richard

 # midi2usbhub
 Use a Raspberry Pi Pico to interconnect MIDI devices via a USB hub or old school MIDI.